Careers - NeurOptics

 At NeurOptics, we are passionate patient advocates.
 For us, helping clinicians provide improved neurological patient outcomes is our life’s work.

-In this high-profile role, the Clinical Specialist will be a proactive member of a dynamic sales and marketing team introducing a new and advanced technology and standard of care in critical care neurological patient management.
+In this high-profile role, the ATM/ACTM will be a proactive member of a dynamic sales and marketing team introducing a new and advanced technology and standard of care in critical care neurological patient management.
 The ideal candidate will be a high-impact, self-motivated and results- oriented individual who is highly skilled in providing staff education focusing on the proper operation of the pupillometer, as well as clinical concepts and best practice guidelines in pupillometry.
-In this full-time position, the Clinical Specialist will be responsible for specific account assignments to provide regular ongoing product training and clinician education program assignments in both new and existing accounts as determined by the Associate/Territory Manager and/or Region/Area Sales Manager in targeted Level 1 and Level 2 trauma centers and stroke centers across their assigned territory.
+In this full-time position, the ATM/ACTM will be responsible for specific account assignments to provide regular ongoing account management, product training and clinician education program assignments in both new and existing accounts as determined by the Area Sales Manager and/or Zone Sales Director in targeted Level 1 and Level 2 trauma centers and stroke centers across their assigned territory.

 Responsibilities